 The amount of discount is required by the NAIC SAO Instructions to be disclosed separately for tabular and non-tabular reserves.
-The amount of non-tabular discount, if any, is disclosed in Schedule P, Part 1 and in the Notes to the Financial Statements.
+The amount of non-tabular discount, if any, is disclosed in Schedule P, Part 1.
+Both tabular and non-tabular amounts are disclosed in Annual Statement Note 32.

 If the Appointed Actuary is providing an SAO for discounted loss reserves, the Appointed Actuary can find guidance in ASOP No. 36 and ASOP No. 20, Discounting of Property/Casualty Unpaid Claim Estimates.
 The insurance laws of the state of domicile will provide information on whether discounting is allowed.

 Further, inquiry can be made about whether the state insurance regulator has allowed the company to discount reserves by authorizing a permitted practice.
+In addition to information provided directly to the Appointed Actuary, discussion on a company's discounting procedures and Permitted Practices may be found in Annual Statement Note 1.